vknguyenn/vknguyenn/README.md

 - ⚡ Fun fact: ...
 -->
 - 💛 I am from Sacramento, California
-- ❤️ I’m currently working on a personal project
+- ❤️ I’m currently working on my Fumblr project!
 - 💙 You can reach out to me at victorian114@gmail.com or my linkedin: https://www.linkedin.com/in/victoria-nguyen-945771239/

 ## 🧰 Tools I've learned: